-The magnetic moment of a particle has two degenerate ground-state directions, these being parallel and anti-parallel to the easy axis, denoted by the vector $\textbf{n}_i$.
+The magnetic moment of a nanoparticle has two degenerate ground-state directions, these being parallel and anti-parallel to the easy axis, denoted by vector $\textbf{n}_i$.
 The Néel energy $U_N$ as a function of the angle between $\textbf{m}_i$ and $\textbf{n}_i$ is given by

-where $\hat{\textbf{n}}_i$ is a unit vector, $K$ is the magnetic crystallographic anisotropy constant (a material property).
+where $\hat{\textbf{n}}_i$ is a unit vector and $K$ is the magnetic crystallographic anisotropy constant (a material property).